Navigating the Physician Assistant Program Application Process

 The online application opens in late April and closes in March of the next year.
 Most of our student submit the application in early summer.
 Program start dates vary (January, May, June, August, September), thus application deadlines vary widely.
 It is always advantageous to apply early, so reach school deadlines well in advance!
 For a list of deadlines for each CASPA-participating PA program, please see the following link.

-You will be required to enter electronically information about your biography, academic history, experiences, as well as upload a personal essay.
+You will be required to electronically enter biographical information, academic history, experiences, and to upload a personal essay.

 Schools often request additional information from applicants in the form of a supplemental, secondary application.
-A secondary application will also likely have an application fee.
+A secondary application will likely require an additional application fee.
 Fees and required additional materials will vary from school to school, and it’s important to complete this step promptly.
 You may spend much of the late summer working on and submitting your secondary applications.